MEEPproject/fpga_shell/README.md

 ```

 ## 📂 Directory Structure
-The MEEP FPGA Shell is built around the sh, shell and tcl folders.
-The sh folder
+The MEEP FPGA Shell is built around the sh, shell and tcl folders. <br/>IThe sh folder
-handle some automatic tasks during the whole flow, working closely with Makefiles.
-The tcl folder joints most of the Vivado calls, procedures and automated scripts.
-The shell folder is where all the different IPs that can be part of the Shell (depending on the selected configuration) are stored.
+handle some automatic tasks during the whole flow, working closely with Makefiles.<br/>I The tcl folder joints most of the Vivado calls, procedures and automated scripts.<br/>I The shell folder is where all the different IPs that can be part of the Shell (depending on the selected configuration) are stored.<br/>I
 IPs are treated individually, in such a way there is no friction between different
 set ups, meaning that any combination of IPs can be set with no dependency
 or incompatibility between them.
 Which such approach, the Shell can be built